 Updating your roof is one of the most significant investments you can make as a homeowner.
 So it goes without saying that shingle color does matter.
 It’s only natural to give as much consideration to the brand of shingle as you do to the style and color.
 After all, your roof’s shelf life can be up to 50 years.
 Taking this into consideration, it can be understandable why a homeowner might have anxiety about making this decision.
 We’ve compiled some expert tips to help you determine which shingle color is the best for your roof.

-2. Talk with your estimator.
 They’ve likely overseen hundreds of roofing jobs and can speak to which colors will best compliment your home’s structure and current siding.
-It’s easier to change your roofing than you siding so be sure the shingle color you have chosen does not clash with the siding and trim.
+It’s easier to change your roofing than your siding so be sure the shingle color you have chosen does not clash with the siding and trim.

 Educate Yourself on All of the Components that Make Up a GAF Roofing System: